hindutva/hindutva.github.io/main/history/persons/xatra/anti-ghazi-north.md

   - Still, he who helped the tens of thousands of soldiers & civilians fleeing Panipat.
 - Jawahar Singh (r.
 1763–1768), who briefly captured Delhi and beat Najib-ud-daula, who facilitated the sacred bath of his proud mother Kishori in Jayapura, asserted independence from both the rAjaputras and marATha-s.
 - Ranjit Singh (2 May 1745 – 6 December 1805), who beat back muslim mogol occupation, tried to support loosing maratha side upon asserting independence from them, ultimately bowing to the British.
+- Tikka Lal Tiploo, lawyer, activist, arrested SIX times by JK Govt.
+Perhaps the most vociferous voice for Kashmiri Hindus, Gunned down in his own mohalla, In Habba Kadal, Srinagar on Sep 14, 1989.
+Despite the threats and the violence, he was cremated with huge numbers of KPs in attendance.
+"Maa says that not a single Hindu ate a meal that day in the valley. "